 The equipment will be set up near the sink, which includes a NAO robot, an LCD screen with a speaker, an overhead camera, a scene camera, and a Kinect camera.
 The NAO robot is a small half-torso humanoid robot and will be screw mounted on the sink countertop at the top left corner (please see Figure 1(a)).
 The NAO robot will deliver verbal and gesture prompts to the children with ASD while they are performing the hand-washing tasks.
 The LCD screen will display a virtual avatar, which is a pre-recorded video version of the NAO robot.
 The virtual avatar on the LCD screen will deliver the same prompts as the NAO robot.
 This is to compare the effects of embodiment in prompting agents.
 The LCD screen will be screw mounted in a similar manner on the sink table to replace the robot when the virtual avatar is used as the prompting agent (please see Figure 1(b)).

 The overhead camera will be installed on the wall/mirror right above the sink.
 The overhead camera will record objects on the sink countertop (e.g., taps, faucet, soap, and towel).
 The purpose of the overhead camera is to capture the hand actions of the child during hand-washing in order to track the child’s progress along the tasks.
 The scene camera will be placed on the floor with its field of view including all objects in the scene (e.g., LCD screen, robot, child, and objects on sink countertop).
 The purpose of the scene camera is to capture the child’s engagement and attention during the prompts as well as during task executions.
-The Kinect camera will be mounted on a tripod and placed near the robot or LCD screen on the ground.
+The Kinect camera will be mounted on the sink countertop underneath the mirror and behind the tap.
 The Kinect camera will record mainly the child’s face.
-The purpose of the Kinect camera is to capture the depth information of the child’s face for the development of an automatic algorithm that estimates the child’s gaze direction in real-time.
+The purpose of the Kinect camera is to capture the child’s face during hand-washing for the development of an automatic algorithm that estimates the child’s gaze direction in real-time.
 Examples of the images captured by the three cameras are shown in Figure 2.

 A touchscreen laptop will be used during the study by the student researcher to control the robot and the virtual avatar displayed on the LCD screen.
 It connects to the robot wirelessly and connects to the LCD screen through an HDMI cable.
-The laptop also connects to the cameras (overhead, scene, and Kinect camera) through USB cables to provide real-time video feed.
+The laptop also connects to the overhead and Kinect cameras through USB cables to provide real-time video feed.
 The data collected from the cameras will be saved temporarily in the laptop hard-drive.

 Figure 2 Example images of the camera views - a) overhead camera, b) scene camera, c) Kinect camera.